 \subsection{Association Stage}

-In this section, our aim is to reduce the domain gap between the HQ and LQ domains, allowing the two encoders to encompass a greater range of information from both domains.
-Once we obtain the domain encoders from the codebook learning stage, we take inspiration from the CLIP model~\cite{radford2021learning} and implement a feature patch association approach.
+In this work, we reduce the domain gap between the HQ and LQ domains, allowing the two encoders to encompass a greater range of information from both domains.
+Once we obtain the domain encoders from the codebook learning stage, we take inspiration from the CLIP model~\citep{radford2021learning} and propose a feature patch association algorithm.
 This technique involves applying the feature patch association on the output from the two encoders.
 By utilizing this approach, we aim to further minimize the domain gap between the HQ and LQ domains.

 As shown in Fig.~\ref{fig:framework}(b), after obtaining the HQ and LQ domain encoder ($E_{H}$ and $E_{L}$) from the previous stage, we proceed to flatten the output features ($Z_{h}$ and $Z_{l} \in \mathbb{R}^{m\times n\times d}$) into corresponding patches ($P^{H}_{i}$ and $P^{L}_{i}, i\in [1,...,m\times n]$).
 This flattening enables us to construct a similarity matrix ($M_\text{assoc} \in \mathbb{R}^{N\times N}, N = m\times n$), which we use to quantify the similarity between different patch features.
 Specifically, we calculate the cosine similarity for each patch feature and constrain them to maximize the similarity along the diagonal of the matrix.
 By applying this constraint, the two encoders are prompted to connect patch features close in both spatial location and feature level, preserving their spatial relationship throughout the association process.
-Combining the patch features from both encoders results in two associated encoders, denoted as $E^{A}_{H}$ and $E^{A}_{L}$, that integrate specific domain information, which will be utilized in the subsequent stage. \paragraph{Training Objectives.} In the proposed approach, we perform joint training of the HQ and LQ reconstruction paths, incorporating the association part.
+Combining the patch features from both encoders results in two associated encoders, denoted as $E^{A}_{H}$ and $E^{A}_{L}$, that integrate specific domain information, which will be utilized in the subsequent stage. \paragraph{Training Objectives.} We perform joint training on the HQ and LQ reconstruction paths, incorporating the association part.
 To facilitate the feature association process, we adopt the cross-entropy loss ($\mathcal{L}^{H}_\text{CE}$ and $\mathcal{L}^{L}_\text{CE}$) to effectively constrain the similarity matrix $M_\text{assoc}$:

 where $N$ denotes the patch size, and $C$ represents the number of classes, which, in our specific case, is equal to $N$.
 The ground truth label is denoted as $y_{i,j}$, whereas the cosine similarity score in the similarity matrix $M_\text{assoc}$ in the HQ axis is represented as $p^{h}_{i,j}$.
 Conversely, the score in the LQ axis is defined as $p^{l}_{i,j}$.
 The final objective of the feature association part is: